Lab 1: Cartesian trajectory planning¶

 For this lab session we will use ROS 2 Humble.

-This is optional: You may want to install the uma_environment_tools as it will install ROS2 Humble, and some important packages and libraries that may be useful later in the course.
+This is optional: you may want to install uma_environment_tools, which installs ROS 2 Humble and some important packages and libraries that may be useful later in the course.
 In that repo, you'll find the required steps to install it.

 If you already have a native version of Ubuntu 22.04 installed, you can skip steps 1 and 2.